-Many a time, mostly after an Update to Windows or installation of a new graphics card, you may not be able to adjust the Screen Resolution on your PC running on Window 10.
+Many a time, mostly after an Update to Windows or installation of a new graphics card, you may not be able to adjust the Display or Screen Resolution on your PC running on Windows 11/10.
 Sometimes you would not be able to find an option to change the screen resolution because the drop-down freezes, or it always reverts to the old resolution.
 Even worse, the monitor doesn’t display the native resolution.
-In this post, I am talking about how to fix the problem, if you can’t change the screen resolution in Windows 10.
+In this post, I am talking about how to fix the problem, if you can’t change the display or screen resolution in Windows 11/10.

 The primary reason for this issue is driver misconfiguration.
-Sometimes Drivers aren’t compatible, and they choose a lower the resolution to stay safe.
-So lets first update the Graphics driver or maybe rollback to the previous version.
+Sometimes Drivers aren’t compatible, and they choose a lower resolution to stay safe.
+So let’s first update the Graphics driver or maybe rollback to the previous version.

 - Open Device Manager ( WIN + X + M)